4rust/cargobat/README.md

 # cargobat
-A brand new tool to help with cargo
+A brand new tool to help with cargo and rustc

 The highly advanced technology in Cargo.bat has revolutionized the use of cargo via the command line.
 World famous cargo.bat has won multiple international awards for changing the Rust lang